eddyzow/PomodoroTimer/README.md

 # PomodoroTimer
 *i need to study and don't know how!*

 A simple pomodoro timer with time adjustment function, swap between modes (normal, extended break, 52/17), and alarm.
-Powered by an Arduino Nano and contains minimalistic controls: just three buttons and a rotary encoder on the side.
+Powered by an Arduino Nano and contains minimalistic controls: just three momentary pushbutton switches and an EC11 rotary encoder on the side.
 Timer is shown through a 4.0" TFT LCD screen.
 Custom firmware written in Arduino.
 The entire design was created in Onshape CAD!
 Created for Hack Club's Highway program.

 # Design Photos